The self-editable EPC and PCT reference books

 - hide individual authors' comments and legal contents

-to add own annotations, which get stored in the cloudarrow_drop_down
+to add own annotations and legal contents, which get stored in the cloudarrow_drop_down

 - markings of the legal text